discordjs/guide/guide/interactions/autocomplete.md

 The <DocsLink path="class/AutocompleteInteraction" /> class provides the <DocsLink path="class/AutocompleteInteraction?scrollTo=respond" /> method for responding to the interaction.

 ### Respond with search
-Using `AutocompleteInteraction#respond()` you submit an array of ApplicationCommandOptionChoice objects.
-Passing an empty array will show "No options match your search" in Discord.
+Using <DocsLink path="class/AutocompleteInteraction?scrollTo=respond" /> you can submit an array of <DocsLink path="typedef/ApplicationCommandOptionChoice" /> objects.
+Passing an empty array will show "No options match your search" for the user.

 <DocsLink path="class/CommandInteractionOptionResolver?scrollTo=getFocused" /> returns the currently focused option's value.
 This value is used to filter the choices presented.